NEET/JEE Coaching Scholarship

 Some harmful effects of agricultural practices on the environment are as follows:

 (i) Soil degradation: loss of soil fertility because of extensive cropping.
-Some of the nutrients cannot be replaced naturally due to the high demand of the crop.
+Some of the nutrients cannot be replaced naturally due to the crop's high demand.

 (ii) Pollution: Soil, water and air pollution caused by the use of synthetic fertilizers and pesticides.
 The majority of pesticides are health hazardous due to bio-magnification.
 The harm caused increases when we move from lower trophic levels of a food chain to higher trophic levels.